NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

     phred33 / Illumina 1.8+.

 ### Data Flow
-All data (demultiplexed) from the instrument are collected and transfered securely to a storage server with well established pipeline.
+Raw sequencing data is demultiplexed and converted to FastQ on site before being transferred securely to [UPPMAX](http://www.uppmax.uu.se/) for delivery.
+Raw data is also transferred to [SNIC SweStore](http://www.snic.vr.se/projects/swestore) for long term data security.

-### Data Processing:
+### Data Processing
-A set of standard quality checks were performed to assure that all sequenced data meet NGI guaranteed quality / quantity.
-All analysis are carried out in UPPMAX servers before delivering the raw data.
+To ensure that all sequenced data meets our guarantee of data quality and quantity, a number of standardised bioinformatics quality control checks are performed before delivery.
+These include checking the yield, sequence read quality and cross-sample contamination.

 ### Swedac Accreditation
 The National Genomics Infrastructure is accredited by [Swedac](http://www.swedac.se).